Are You Ready to Serve the Baby Boomers Shaping your Assisted Living Community?

 - Offer multiple payment options

 As senior living and LPC providers begin to accommodate the dining preferences of Baby Boomer residents, they may also find themselves serving people outside of their immediate community.
 Expanded menus, new and diverse venues, and more flexible hours will likely encourage new residents to invite friends and family members to enjoy the facility’s dining experience with them.
-Being able to “entertain” in this way can boost residents’ mood immensely, which further supports the individual’s overall wellness.
+Being able to “entertain” in this way can boost residents’ moods immensely, which further supports the individual’s overall wellness.

 A nutrition management software program like MatrixCare MealTracker allows you to build and adjust dietary options around individual resident needs and allows facilities to provide the highest level of person-centered care.
 By incorporating this product as well as the suggestions and additional feedback from your residents, you can ensure that your organization’s dining program becomes a competitive strength in attracting baby boomers to your facility.